 Most of the consumers here at Texas Trust Home Loans buy homes with their spouse, a family member, or even a close friend.
-If you’re thinking about adding a co-borrower in your mortgage application, we are here to help you in determining whether it will be an excellent decision to do so.
+Thinking about adding a co-borrower in your mortgage application?
+We are here to help you in determining whether it will be an excellent decision to do so.

 Defining a Co-borrower

 Typically, spouses or partners are co-borrowers.
-However, someone other than your spouse or partner can be a borrower, For example, a relative or a close friend can be a co-borrower on your mortgage.
+Someone other than your spouse or partner can be a borrower, For example, a relative or a close friend can be a co-borrower on your mortgage.
 If the latter is the case, then you’ll be termed as co-applicants.
 The process and relationship will be the same as those with the co-borrowers.
-Nevertheless, your finances will be accounted for separately by your lender, and your lender will issue you and your co-applicant separate mortgage applications for the same loan.
-You can also have a co-borrower who won’t be living in the house you’re applying loan for – such borrowers are called “non-occupant co-borrowers.”
+Nevertheless, your finances will be accounted for separately by your lender.
+Your lender will issue you and your co-applicant separate mortgage applications for the same loan.
+You can also have a co-borrower who won’t be living in the house you’re applying loan for.
+Such borrowers are called “non-occupant co-borrowers.”

 Types of “Co-borrowers”